 Function of Humor

-Humor is one of the most effective literary weapon to please the audience, develops characters and makes plots useful and memorable entities.
-It plays many functions in a literary work, such as it arouses interest among readers, sustains their attention, helps them connect with the characters, emphasizes and relates ideas and helps the readers to picture the situation.
+Humor is one of the most effective literary weapons to please the audience, as it develops characters and makes plots useful and memorable.
+Humor plays many functions in a literary work.
+It arouses interest among readers, sustains their attention, helps them connect with the characters, emphasizes and relates ideas, and helps the readers picture the situation.
 Through this tool, writers can also improve the quality of their works by pleasing the audience.
-Apart from that, the most dominant characteristic of humor is to provide surprise, which not only improves quality, but improves memorable style of a literary piece.
+Apart from that, the most dominant function of humor is to provide surprise, which not only improves quality, but improves memorable style of a literary piece.
 The writers learn how to use words for different objectives.